Rockaway, Queens: Early 20th century

 In the early 1900s, a new railroad station opened up the community and the rest of the peninsula to a broad range of the population.
 The wealthy no longer had a monopoly on the peninsula, and various amusement parks, stores, and resort hotels attracted people from all over the city to spend a day or a whole summer there.
 Much of the area was developed by James S. Remsen and William Wainwright.
 In this era, it became known as "New York's Playground".
 Around this time, Breezy Point in the Rockaways began as a neighborhood of summer beach bungalows; this kind of house became the most popular type of housing during the summer months.
 Even today, some of these remain, converted to provide modern amenities, although the vast majority were razed in urban renewal during the 1960s.

 In 1900, a New York State judge ordered that the land west of Rockaway Park be put up for auction.
 Belle Harbor and adjacent Neponsit were bought by Edward P. Hatch, who sold it to the West Rockaway Land Company in 1907.
 Residential lots in Belle Harbor were auctioned off in 1915.
 Belle Harbor was named by the president of the West Rockaway Land Company, Frederick J. Lancaster, who had earlier developed the Rockaway neighborhood of Edgemere.
-In 1905, before Lancaster acquired the land, a group of men wishing to form a yacht club entered into an grant agreement with the West Rockaway Land Company.
+In 1905, before Lancaster acquired the land, a group of men wishing to form a yacht club entered into a grant agreement with the West Rockaway Land Company.
 The group, which had named itself the Belle Harbor Yacht Club, bought property from the company for $4,000.
 The agreement included 200 square feet of land and thirty plots of upland.
-That same year the group received corporation status by the State of New York and by 1908 began participating in its first inter-club ocean races with some of the city's other yacht clubs.
-A new street system, based on numbered streets with the prefix "Beach", was laid out for the Rockaways in 1912 in order to help development.
+That same year, the group received corporation status from the State of New York and by 1908 began participating in its first interclub ocean races with some of the city's other yacht clubs.
+A new street system, based on numbered streets with the prefix "Beach", was laid out for the Rockaways in 1912 to help development.